Adjusting a puppy to new enviroment

-Puppy Environment – Create a space for your puppy with dog friendly floors, we recommend linoleum or cement.
+Puppy Environment – Create a space for your puppy with dog-friendly floors, we recommend linoleum or cement.
 Also, be sure to place his bed, water, food, toys, and a dog toilet within this dog cave, ha-ha.

 Do not Punish – If your puppy has an accident avoid punishing him.
 Instead, distract him by whistling, clapping, or kindly call his name.
 Then guide the puppy outside or to his puppy toilet so his duties can be accomplished.

-Deodorize – If your puppy has an accident it is likely they will have another one in the same spot, this happens because they recognize the odor.
+Deodorize – If your puppy has an accident it is likely they will have another one in the same spot, this happens because they recognize the odour.
 Be sure to use a deodorizing product to remove this smell before it happens again.